-When MercuryWorks’s clients need content management for their web solutions, one of the decisions we guide them through is choosing the right web content management (WCM) system for their needs.
-The WCM industry is quickly evolving to meet the ways that companies deliver content digitally.
-In 2020, Gartner even retired its WCM Magic Quadrant reporting, citing that the market is fully mature and that more clients are demanding the dynamic, personalized content across devices and channels offered by digital experience platforms (DXPs).
+When MercuryWorks’s clients need content management for their web solutions, one of the decisions we guide them through is choosing the right content management system (CMS) for their needs.

-Does this mean that websites and traditional content management are dead?
-Not even close.
-While end-to-end digital experiences may be the “new hotness,” many B2B and B2C enterprise solutions still need traditional content management.
-While sometimes a full-featured, heavy duty, end-to-end licensed WCM platform such as Adobe, Sitecore or Acquia is necessary, other times it is not.
-In fact, sometimes the scale, scope and weight of these types of WCM solutions can become a hindrance in the success of the web solution.
-Some web solutions can be highly effective with a relatively basic, lightweight platform.
+While end-to-end digital experience platforms (DXPs) may be the “new hotness,” many B2B and B2C enterprise solutions still need traditional content management.
+Sometimes a full-featured, heavy duty, end-to-end licensed CMS platform such as Adobe, Sitecore or Acquia is necessary, but other times it is not.
+In fact, sometimes the scale, scope and weight of these types of solutions can become a hindrance in the success of the web solution.
+Some websites can be highly effective with a relatively basic, lightweight platform.

-In those cases, we often recommend WordPress as a web content management solution.
+In those cases, we often recommend WordPress for enterprise CMS use.

 WordPress began as a blogging platform in 2002, but a lot has changed in the nearly 20 years since its creation.
 Today, it powers 34% of all websites in the world (including 14.7% of the world’s top websites such as The Walt Disney Company, TechCrunch, and BBC America).

-WordPress has grown up and grown into a stable, secure WCM for many content delivery needs.
+WordPress has grown up and grown into a stable, secure CMS for many content delivery needs.
 Moreover, WordPress can be used as an effective headless CMS platform integrated into web applications.
-We often hear clients’ initial concerns about WordPress as an enterprise-grade solution—and in many cases, what used to be problematic about WordPress just isn’t the case anymore.
-Here’s what’s changed.
+We often hear clients’ initial concerns about WordPress for enterprise—and in many cases, what used to be problematic about WordPress just isn’t the case anymore.

 WordPress is (and always has been) an open-source platform, which offers many benefits but has also made it historically vulnerable to security breaches.
 These problems were compounded by traditional hosting environments, where up to thousands of websites were hosted on a single server—relying on the host’s default firewalls and malware scans and making all websites on that server susceptible if one website’s security was breached.